 One of the largest genetic studies on autism spectrum disorder thus far has identified 102 genes linked to the neurodevelopmental condition.
 The results were published in the peer-reviewed journal Cell.

-In the new study, funded by the National Institute of Health, a team of researchers at Mount Sinai School of Medicine examined samples of approximately 12,000 participants with autism spectrum disorder.
+In the new study, funded by the National Institutes of Health, a team of researchers at Mount Sinai School of Medicine examined samples of approximately 12,000 participants with autism spectrum disorder.
 The large sample was acquired through the support of the Autism Sequencing Consortium, an international autism genetics collaboration.

 “We present the largest exome sequencing study of autism spectrum disorder (ASD) to date,” the study reads.
 “Using an enhanced analytical framework to integrate de novo and case-control rare variation, we identify 102 risk genes at a false discovery rate of 0.1 or less.”